sphero-inc/Sphero-Mac-SDK/Samples/KeyDrive/README.md

 ## Calibration

 The isCalibrating boolean variable is toggled on and off when the Shift Key is pressed down and up.
 When the Shift Key is pressed down, we send a Calibrate Command to Sphero, to make it current heading a value of 0 degrees, and then wait for arrow key presses.
 If the user pressed the left arrow key, the application sends a roll command with a periodically decreasing heading so that it rotates counter-clockwise.
-If the user pressed the right arrow key, the applicatin send a roll command with a periodically increasing heading so that it rotates clockwise.
+If the user pressed the right arrow key, the application send a roll command with a periodically increasing heading so that it rotates clockwise.
 When the user lets up on the Shift Key, the application sends another Calibrate Command setting the current heading to 0 degrees.
 The Shift Key logic code is below:

 	- (void)flagsChanged:(NSEvent *)theEvent
 	{